Call us for health care in Mandan and Bismarck, ND

 Find a therapist and medication management provider you can rely on.

-Stephanie Macdonald, APRN-CNP
+Stephanie Macdonald, APRN, MSN, NP-C

-Stephanie Macdonald, APRN, MSN, NP-C, provides psychiatric medication management through her private practice at Transitions Healthcare to patients in central North Dakota.
-Stephanie believes in patient-centered care and shared-decision making.
-She obtained her Bachelor of Science in Nursing from Medcenter One College of Nursing, Bachelor of Science in business management from the University of Mary, and Master of Science in Nursing from the University of Cincinnati.
-Stephanie is board certified through the American Association of Nurse Practitioners.
-She is a member of the North Dakota Nurse Practitioners Association.
-She was awarded the Nurse Practitioner Rookie of the Year for the western region of a local health system.
-She was selected as the Advanced Practice Provider mentor for the behavioral health clinic of a large local health system.
+Stephanie holds a Bachelor of Science in Nursing from Medcenter One College of Nursing, a Bachelor of Science in Business Management from the University of Mary, and a Master of Science in Nursing from the University of Cincinnati.
+She is board-certified by the American Association of Nurse Practitioners and is a member of the North Dakota Nurse Practitioners Association.

 Woman arms spread in the woods